Healthspan, Life Extension and Longevity Company Investment Opportunities

 - However, in March, 2020, lost patent protection in the United States where analysts expected a $3-4B market opportunity.
 Their appeal of the decision failed in September 2020.
 They will face competition from generics, although because of manufacturing complexity, it will take a major investment to compete.
 Will that happen?
 Teva, Hikma Pharmaceuticals and Dr. Reddy’s are among potential market entrants.

-- Expecting EU approval by 1H, 2021 and plan to launch for what analysts estimate is a $650MM annual revenue market opportunity.
+- Received EU approval in March 2021 for what analysts estimate is a $650MM annual revenue market opportunity.
+Received Canadian approval as well.

-- Planning launches into Asia, Canada and the Middle East as well.
+- Planning launches into Asia and the Middle East as well.

 - Alternative proprietary competitive solutions such as Epanova have been discontinued.